lanternphp/docs/docs/documentation/actions.md

 `make()` will instantiate your action using the arguments passed in, but return an instance of `\Lantern\Features\ActionProxy`.

+### Understanding ActionProxy

+The `ActionProxy` is a wrapper around your Action that provides several important functions:

-The ActionProxy ensures that the Action is [available](/documentation/actions.html#availability) to be performed within the current context.
+1. It ensures that the Action is [available](/documentation/actions.html#availability) to be performed within the current context
+2. It integrates with Laravel's Gate system for authorization
+3. It handles checking constraints before allowing the action to be performed

+When you call `perform()` or `prepare()` on an ActionProxy, it first checks if the action is available.
+If not, it throws a `LanternException`.

+### Using prepare()

 Use the same approach to call `prepare()` where needed: